LucaVazz/SetlXQuickreference/README.md

 ### Contributing
-Please feel free to submit your additions via Pull Requests with the extended Reference or via issues (with an attachment) with the supplementary Files.
+Please feel free to submit your additions or corrections of errors via Pull Requests with the extended Reference or via GitHub-Issues (optionally with the suplementary files attatched to them).
+Your contributions will be reviewed and added as fast as possible.

-<sup>I have created some issues, which are all up for grabs if you are searching for some inspiration where exactly you could start to improving this reference.
-For each one which is yet unassigned, your help is wanted.</sup>
+<sup>I have created some issues, which are all up for grabs if you are searching for some inspiration where exactly you could start to improve this reference.
+For each issue which is yet unassigned, ***your*** help is wanted.</sup>